JOIN THE ACADEMY OF MEDICINE

 View the past winners of the Academy of Medicine Awards.

 The Academy of Medicine's low-interest loan program for Wright State medical students is one of the best available anywhere in the nation.
-It has the lowest interest rate (5 percent) and the longest deferral of payment (three years after graduation).
+It has the lowest interest rate (5%) and the longest deferral of payment (three years after graduation).

 Since 1985, member-supported Academy programs have generated $2.5 million in simple-interest loans to over 400 Wright State medical students.
 Used strategically in place of more expensive loans that compound during medical school and residency, Academy loans have saved medical students $448,800 in additional debt burden.
-What's more, the Academy has a 99.8 percent pay back rate on its loans.
+What's more, the Academy has a 99.8% payback rate on its loans.

 - John R. Beljan, M.D.*